 Does it make sense to start doing retargeting on social platforms?

-I get asked this a lot.
-And it always starts with data.
+I get asked this a lot, and it always starts with data.
 What are your current traffic figures for the website, and who are your personas?

 If you run a retargeting ad on social media for a demographic that typically doesn’t use social media platforms, then you’re just wasting your time and dollars.
 Likewise, if your website currently isn’t getting the most individual sessions, then does it really make sense to start retargeting a small subset of your visitors, and wasting calories on building campaigns for it?

-The simple answer is always be testing.
+The simple answer is to always be testing.
 The better answer is to consider your ACV and whether the CAC is worth it.